GinkREAL/Class-Project-CS129.1/README.md

 docker exec -it mongos mongo
 ```

-2. Copy-paste the contents of mapreduce.txt to the shell
+2. Copy-paste the contents of mapreduce.js to the shell

 3. To see the results for rush hour
 ```